bfdes/bfdes.github.io/posts/extending-react.md

 From looking at how the factory function is invoked, we can learn about its expected signature:

 - First parameter: JSX element type.
 A string for lowercase types, a reference for uppercase ones.[^2]
-- Second parameter: An object keyed by props being passed to the element.
+- Second parameter: An object keyed by props passed to the element.
 - The rest of the parameters are populated with transformed child elements.

 Also, note that the `React` object must be in scope wherever JSX is used.[^3]